haifengl/bigdata/README.md

 `FSDataOutputStream`.
 In the following example, we develop two simple functions to copy a local file into/from HDFS.
 For simplicity, we do not check the file existence or any I/O errors.
-Note that `FileSystem` does provides several utility functions for copying files between local and distributed file systems.
+Note that `FileSystem` does provide several utility functions for copying files between local and distributed file systems.

     /** Copy a local file to HDFS */